Category: Musings

 I thought about how, as a glorious swan, you must slum it out with the Canadian geese and the annoying ducks and that if you were lucky enough, a drunk human or two might come by and throw down some bread and seed for those birds that were the most aggressive of them to have.
 If you were lucky enough to survive the winter.

-And these are the kinds of thoughts that I think in the dark of my house, when I wander around in the magic of the almost-dark, and the silhouette of birds swooping around, and the new spring sound of excited birds, but excited maybe because the time just changed.
+And these are the kinds of thoughts that I think in the dark of my house, when I wander around in the magic of the almost-dark, and the silhouette of spring birds swooping around, and the new spring sound of excited birds, but excited maybe because the time just changed.
 Excited maybe for spring.
 Maybe for life.

 These are the kind of thoughts that I might share if I am not caught off guard or if not needing to be on guard, thoughts that seem mildly amusing or quirky when a person might first get to know me, but that maybe become perplexing and vexing, maybe if you had to live with me.
 Because what seemed kind of interesting then, seems like work to listen to, work to think about now.
-That person probably have other things to think about.
+That person probably has other things to think about.
 Practical things.
 Things that need doing.
 I understand.
 I know who you are.

-And I can’t explain to you that while I know the day-to-day things must, of course, be done, that this is not just the mindless musings of birds or some made up blither-blather about the light.
-And yes of course, there are things I should be doing, too and I bet that could annoy some people because what about my priorities, here?
 But I lack the words to describe the importance of it, and why this is a priority and why the this and that that needs to be done are just the mechanical trappings of what we think life is, it’s not real life.
-The knowledge driving this are stuffed down so hard that the words become mashed together for a reason.
+The knowledge driving this is stuffed down so hard that the words become mashed together for a reason.
 And even if I could fluff them back up into words and put space into them for you, and even if I could articulate them in such a way you’d feel it and understand, you probably have things to do, and this is your life.

 I will likely have a reaction then.
 A stuffing back down, maybe, depends on who you turn out to be.
 But more I might react with an unmet need to wake you up.
 I know we must walk around in our sleep-walk life.
 Things do need doing.
 I know we must be switched off for so much of it, know that more than you might expect.
 I know we cannot be turned on all the time.
 I cannot live in the raw state all the time.

 But do not let it slip away, I want to say to you.
 This life.
 This magic.
+This light.
 This miracle of living.
 Be present to it.
 Feel it.
 When it comes to the end you will not care about the lists and tasks.
 You will care about the birds.
 You will care about the light.
 You will wish you turned on sooner.
 I feel the ache for those that feel it too late.
 I feel it.

-But the person that walked in, might not have been you, or might not have been someone, just anyone.
-Maybe the person would have been M. I imagine that if M wondered what I was doing, it would have been like, what are you doing, but in a conspiratorial way, like I might have a secret to share, like something exciting might be going on, exciting like the raccoons were up to something fascinating, something baffling like the earth just shook, or there was something in the middle of something about something – what is it?
-Tell me, M might say.
+But maybe the person that arrived would have been M. I imagine that if M wondered what I was doing, it would have been like, what are you doing, but in a conspiratorial excited way, like I might have a secret to share, like something interesting might be going on, exciting like the raccoons were up to something fascinating, something baffling like the earth just shook, or there was something in the middle of something about something – what is it?
+Tell me, M might say, fully ready to join in.

-These light thoughts, these bird thoughts, these in between thoughts, these almost-dark thoughts are the kind of thoughts I would share with M. who would probably riff with me on this or that, go somewhere I hadn’t thought of, or land on something I had exactly thought of and our mutual bird wonderings would wind around each other and lead us to some other place, and there we would probably be in the dark together, discussing and wondering, then when an hour went by, it’s no longer twilight and we didn’t get things done.
+These almost-light thoughts, these bird thoughts, these in between thoughts, these almost-dark thoughts are the kind of thoughts I would share with M. M who would probably riff with me on this or that, go somewhere I hadn’t thought of, or land on something I had exactly thought of and our mutual bird wonderings would wind around each other and lead us to some other place, and there we would probably be in the dark together, discussing and wondering, then when an hour went by, it’s no longer twilight and we didn’t get things done.
 And we’re hungry, and like almost every time we are together, we would be wondering where the time went.
 And damn, if there wasn’t an hour there somewhere, where did that hour go?
 I guess the time changed.

 • Exclusive Guest Pro Clinic with Ahad Raza at the Pickering Squash Club